Bumblebee Status with NVidia Temperature Display

 The Right Click (Context menu) gives the ability to easily run the nVidia Settings program without use of the terminal and also the System Monitor and Power Statistics, all useful for monitoring Bumblebee and Power consumption which is paramount when using a laptop on batteries.

-The standard Left Click menu provides a configurable list of programs which one can run using the discrete nVidia graphics through Bumblebee - this otherwise requires them to be called through optirun in a terminal or via a modified launcher.
+The standard Left Click menu provides a configurable list of programs which one can run using the discrete nVidia graphics through Bumblebee.
 This list is configured using the standard applet configuration mechanism.
 Currently there are two examples - glxspheres64 is a very good test of the speed of the graphics but may need to be installed.
-The other example is the nVidia Settings program which is also on the right click menu so it can be overwritten.
+The other example is the nVidia Settings program.
 There are 5 'slots' currently and if you do not require a slot set the Display Name to null or leave it completely empty.
-One can also configure the update rate of the applet in settings.

-The Bumblebee and the nVidia graphics packages obviously need to be installed but no other packages are needed.
+The Bumblebee and the nVidia graphics packages obviously need to be installed but no other packages are essential.

-glxsheres64 only needs to be installed if you want to use the applet to test the relative performances of the Intel and nVidia graphics processors. glxsheres64 is part of the VirtualGL package which needs to be installed from http://sourceforge.net/projects/virtualgl/files/VirtualGL/ - download the latest version and install using gdebi (should be the default for a right click on the downloaded file).
+glxsheres64 only needs to be installed if you want to use the applet to test the relative performances of the Intel and nVidia graphics processors. glxsheres64 is part of the VirtualGL package which needs to be installed from http://sourceforge.net/projects/virtualgl/files/VirtualGL/ - download the latest version and install using gdebi.
 It should run about five times faster when the nVidia GPU is active and is a very good test as to how good your cooling is for both the CPU and nVidia GPU when it is active.

 - Make sure Bumblebee is installed and working.